miroslavpejic85/mirotalk/README.md

 -   Ability to set video quality up to 4K and adapt the FPS
 -   Recording your Screen, Audio and Video
 -   Chat with Emoji Picker & Private messages & Save the conversations
--   Simple collaborative whiteboard for the teachers
+-   Advance collaborative whiteboard for the teachers
 -   Share any YouTube video in real time
 -   Start a tetris game in waiting your participants :)
 -   Full Screen Mode on mouse click on the Video element